-- Become New Mexico Safe Certified in Restaurants.
-To enroll in the program, please visit: nmsafecertified.org.
-Employees must be retrained within 3 calendar days of any changes to COVID-Safe Practices. - □ Maintain contact tracing records for no less than 21 calendar days by recording the date and time, name(s), phone number(s) and email address(es) of all customers who dine on premises (indoor and outdoor).
-This information must be made available upon the request of the NM Department of Health.
+- □ Become New Mexico Safe Certified in Restaurants.
+To enroll in the program, please visit: nmsafecertified. org.
+Employees must be retrained within 3 calendar days of any changes to COVID-Safe Practices. - Maintain contact tracing records for no less than 21 calendar days by recording the date and time, name(s), phone number(s) and email address(es) of all customers who dine on premises (indoor and outdoor).
+This information must be made available upon the request of the NM Department of Health. - Screen all employees before they enter the workplace and send employees home who are experiencing COVID symptoms.
+Allow and coordinate with the New Mexico Department of Health and/or the New Mexico National Guard to test symptomatic employees.